Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-clear-npm-cache.md

 * **Troubleshooting**: If you encounter strange errors during package installation or updates, clearing the cache can often resolve these issues. \
   \
   Cached files can become corrupted or outdated, leading to unexpected problems.
-* **Cache Integrity:** Ensuring the integrity of the cache is paramount.
-Running the verification command helps identify and remove corrupted files, maintaining a healthy cache.\
-  \
-  If you encounter an error like this – ⁣`npm ERR! code EINTEGRITY`, you can read on how to fix it: [How to Fix npm Installation Error: npm ERR! code EINTEGRITY?](/how-to-tech/how-to-fix-npm-installation-error-npm-err-code-eintegrity/)
 * **Freeing Up Disk Space:** The npm cache can accumulate a substantial amount of disk space over time. \
   \
   Clearing it periodically can help reclaim valuable storage.

+> PS:
+>
+> If you encounter an error like this – ⁣`npm ERR! code EINTEGRITY`, you can read on how to fix it: [How to Fix npm Installation Error: npm ERR! code EINTEGRITY?](/how-to-tech/how-to-fix-npm-installation-error-npm-err-code-eintegrity/)

 ## **Steps on How to Clear npm Cache?**